 You can get the proper amount of UVB with a dedicated UVB bulb or by using a combination basking/UVB bulb (mercury vapor).
 Lighting, on the whole, is a tricky thing to get right at first.
 We’ve spelled everything out as simply as possible in our complete guide to bearded dragon lighting here (article coming soon!)

-To see our favorite UVB bulb over on Amazon, click here.
+You can order our favorite UVB bulb here on Chewy!
 It’s what we use for our bearded dragon.
 Make sure you are getting the right length for your fixture/enclosure (the one linked is for our recommended 48″ wide enclosure).

 Once we get the basking spot and UVB lighting all set up for our bearded dragon, this sometimes causes another problem.
 While they like the heat, they also need a place to be cool. (source)

 In Australia, their natural habitat can drop into the 50’s and sometimes lower at night.
 In the day, wild bearded dragons will often burrow into the dirt to find cooler spots to rest out of the heat.
 They also do this at night to find more stable temperatures to sleep in.

 While we never want our enclosures to dip below 65 ℉, we do want to give our beardies some respite from the 100° plus temps of their basking spot.